marcsantiago/GoTree/README.md

     Data  int
 }
 ```
-Node is a fudemental part of what makes a tree a tree.
+Node is a fundemental part of what makes a tree a tree.
 Many Nodes creates a tree